Simultaneous Tactile-Visual Perception for Learning Multimodal Robot Manipulation: Experiments

 \subsection{Discussions}

 Our experimental results reveal three key insights on tactile-visual perception for learning multimodal robot manipulation.

+\paragraph*{Encoding \GodDamnSensorName{} images with DINOv2} Despite the domain gap introduced by markers and the elastomer, we find DINOv2 effective in capturing meaningful features from \GodDamnSensorName{} images for downstream policies.
+This performance stems from DINOv2's strong generalization capability, thanks to its discriminative self-supervision training on a large, diverse, and curated dataset (LVD-142M)~\cite{oquab2023dinov2}, facilitating zero-shot transfer to unseen image domains~\cite{oquab2023dinov2,song2025dino,caraffa2024freeze,waldmann2025panopticon} in practice.
+We further validate this effectiveness by performing \ac{pca} on DINOv2 patch tokens extracted from our demonstration data (\cref{fig:dino_v2}), covering both contact and non-contact scenarios.
+By mapping the first three principal components' coefficients to RGB channels~\cite{oquab2023dinov2}, we visualize the token similarities of the patch tokens.
+The resulting heatmaps demonstrate that DINOv2 distinctively separates markers, manipulated objects, and background elements (\eg, the opposing finger), despite minor noises.
+This confirms that DINOv2 is capable of providing clear, structured cues for downstream policy learning.

-\paragraph*{Adaptive multimodal strategies} Policies trained with \GodDamnSensorName{} naturally learn to weight sensing modalities based on context reliability, as demonstrated in \texttt{InsertCap}, where the same policy employs vision-based alignment when visible and tactile-based insertion when occluded.
-This adaptive behavior emerges without explicit programming, suggesting fundamental advantages of simultaneous over sequential sensing approaches.
+\paragraph*{Adaptive multimodal strategies} Policies trained with \GodDamnSensorName{} naturally learn to weight sensing modalities based on the current context, as demonstrated in \texttt{\textbf{InsertCap}}, where the same policy employs vision-based alignment when visible and tactile-based insertion when occluded.
+This adaptive behavior emerges without explicit programming, suggesting fundamental advantages of simultaneous over sequential sensing.